gemmaellis16/yoga-project/README.md

 View the live project [here]()

-This is the main marketing page for the Conwy Valley Yoga website.
-It has been designed to be easy to navigate for potential yoga students, give information on yoga and the classes at the studio and to be accessible on mobile, tablet, laptop and desktop.
+Welcome to Conwy Valley Yoga website.
+This yoga studio is located in the heart of the Conwy Valley in the beautiful Snowdonia National Park.
+On this site I hope you will be able to easily navigate the information about the studio and teacher and also able to access it on mobile, tablet and desktop.

 ## User Experience (UX)